sanjeevkomma/DevOps/Kubernetes.md

 * Each Node can have mulitple Pods, and each Pod can have multiple Containers
 * A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster
 * Kubernetes cluster is a set of nodes that run containerized applications
+* ReplicaSet ensures that a specified number of pod replicas are running at any given time
+* Container runs inside the Pod
+* Pod provides grouping for Containers

 # Features
 * Auto scaling --- can scale up / down the containers